iniqkyyy/notes-2/docs/Math Notes/dict.md

 * #Leading-Coefficient is the coefficient of the largest exponent of $$x$$.
 * #Polynomial-X-Intercepts a polynomial of degree $$n$$ can have up to $$n$$ x-intercepts, solved by setting numerator equal to 0.
 * #Polynomial-Y-Intercepts a polynomial's y-intercepts are found by setting $$x=0$$ and solving for $$f(x)$$.
-* #Graping-Polynomial is based on the #Polynomial-Degree and the #Leading-Coefficient.
+* #Graphing-Polynomial is based on the #Polynomial-Degree and the #Leading-Coefficient.
 If the LC is positive, both ends want to open up, if the Degree is odd it will swap the left opening.
   * Degree is even :
     * Leading Coefficient is positive : Both ends open up.
     * Leading Coefficient is negative : Left end is flipped, opens down.